What is Minimum Viable Product?

 2. Minimum Marketing Product

-A minimum Marketing Product is also an updated version of an MVP that is pushed directly into the market.
+A minimum Marketing Product is also an updated version of an MVP pushed directly into the market.
 It is similar to MVP but has a few differences.

 MMP is so uniquely designed that customers instantly flock to it because of its benefits.